vintagegamingsystems/zabbix-agent-Puppet-Module/README.md

 Server=< Your zabbix server IP address and/or DNS name >

 Now create a symbolic link within the /etc/puppet/modules/zabbixagent/zabbix_agentd.d/<hostname> directory.
-# ln -s /etc/puppet/modules/zabbix_agent/zabbixd.d/authConf /etc/puppet/modules/zabbixagent/zabbix_agentd.d/<hostname>
+(root)# ln -s /etc/puppet/modules/zabbix_agent/zabbixd.d/authConf /etc/puppet/modules/zabbixagent/zabbix_agentd.d/<hostname>
 The puppet module will follow the symlink and add the files that it finds the files that are linked in the authConf directory.